Azure/AKS-Landing-Zone-Accelerator/Scenarios/AzureML-on-Private-AKS/README.md

 This architectural pattern describes how to deploy an AKS cluster to be used by Azure ML.
 This follows the guiding tenets of the [Azure Well-Architected Framework](https://learn.microsoft.com/azure/architecture/framework/).

-At it's core, this pattern provides a prescriptive way to use Azure Marchine Learning in a private AKS cluster using the following topology:
+At its core, this pattern provides a prescriptive way to use Azure Machine Learning in a private AKS cluster using the following topology:

  - An AKS Private Cluster
  - Jumpbox